eleven-am/graft/docs/API.md

 - Removes a previously registered node
 - Returns error if node doesn't exist
 - Active workflows using the node will continue

+**RegisterConnector(connector interface{}) error**
+- Registers a long-lived connector implementation (listeners, stream consumers)
+- Connector must provide `GetName()`, `Start(ctx, *Config) error`, and `Stop(ctx, *Config) error`
+- Registration is idempotent across the cluster; duplicates are rejected by name

+**StartConnector(connectorName string, config interface{ GetID() string }) error**
+- Persists the provided config (must return a stable ID) and requests the connector to start
+- All nodes watch for configs; the load balancer selects an owner and restarts it on failure or rebalance
+- Subsequent calls with the same config ID are ignored unless the payload changes

 **StartWorkflow(trigger WorkflowTrigger) error**
 - Initiates a new workflow execution